TheWhiteIceWolf/AutoEjectOnStartup/README.md

-<b>This is a combination of some simple tools I found over the Internet.</b>

-<h1>What is this?</h1>
+<h1>Auto eject drive on startup</h1>

 <p>If you have bootable pendrive which always there in the usb port and windows always shows annoying pop ups to erase or format the drive for use.
 You would know you have to eject the drive to stop the pop up from keep popping.
-Well, this just do that and eject the drive when you start windows.
+Well, this is just for that... it ejects the drive when you start windows.
 Follow the instructions below to set this up.</p>

 <h1>Instructions:</h1>